Pros and Cons of Grandparents Moving Closer to Grandchildren

 • Be flexible: Be open to compromises and alternative solutions.

 Remember, the goal of moving closer is to become closer to your adult children and grandchildren.
-Without honest conversations, moving closer can end up making your relationship worse.
+Without honest conversations first, moving closer can end up making your relationship worse.

 Trial Moves: How Grandparents Can Test Living Closer to Grandchildren

-If you've had these conversations with your family and are seriously considering a move, a trial period can be a great way to see how it works before making a permanent change.
+If you've had these conversations with your family and are seriously considering a move, a trial period is a smart way to see how it works before making a permanent change.

-Consider renting a place for 6-12 months in your grandchildren's area.
-This gives you enough time to find out if being closer is better for everyone.
-Look in to home swapping if renting seems too expensive.
-(On the other hand, if renting is out of your budget, you may not be able to afford a move.)
+Consider renting a place for 6–12 months in your grandchildren's area.
+Look into home swapping if renting seems too expensive.
+(On the other hand, if renting is out of your budget, that may tell you something important about affording a permanent move.)

-Most important, you’ll be able to see how it really affects your relationship with your grandchildren and their parents.
-You might find you love being more involved, or you may find that your children and grandchildren are too busy to include you as often as you hoped.
+Most importantly, you'll see how proximity actually affects your relationship with your grandchildren and their parents.
+You might love being more involved, or you may find that your family is too busy to include you as often as you'd hoped.
+Either way, you'll know—and you'll know before you've committed.

-During this trial run, keep talking openly with your family.
-Regular check-ins can help you deal with any issues that come up and make sure everyone's comfortable with how things are going.
+During the trial, keep talking openly with your family.
+Regular check-ins help you address anything that comes up and make sure everyone stays comfortable with how things are going.

 Long-Distance Grandparenting: Staying Close to Grandchildren from Afar

 After careful consideration, you may decide that moving closer isn't the right choice for you.
-Don’t assume this will mean your grandchildren will grow up not knowing you.
+That doesn't mean your grandchildren will grow up not knowing you.
 Geographical distance doesn't have to mean emotional distance.

 Many grandparents maintain close, loving relationships with their grandchildren despite living far apart.
-Some even find that the grandma who swoops in for special trips has an advantage!
-Sometimes distance is better for your relationship with your adult children.
+Some find that the grandparent who swoops in for special trips has a real advantage.
+Sometimes distance is genuinely better for your relationship with your adult children.

 Make sure you've read our posts for bridging the distance, including: